aliouuuw/travelex/docs/tasks.md

 **Current State:** Trip Scheduling & Management is now **100% complete** for core functionality.
 Drivers can create, edit, delete, and manage trips with full CRUD operations, statistics tracking, and professional management interface.

-**Next Phase:** Ready to begin Trip Calendar/Timeline View for visual schedule management, followed by reservation management and passenger-facing features.
+**Next Phase:** Ready to begin Reservation Management (Driver View) for trip booking management, followed by passenger-facing search and booking features.

 ---